DigiBP/DigiBP-RHEIN/README.md

 [![Deploy to Heroku](https://img.shields.io/badge/deploy%20to-Heroku-6762a6.svg?longCache=true)](https://heroku.com/deploy)

 # About worXart
 worXart is a Swiss small and medium-sized software developing firm with 60 employees.
 Due to its size and limited resources available, worXart aims to automate some of their major business processes.
-After internal analyisis worXart has decided to start with automating its the hiring process.
+After internal analysis worXart has decided to start with the automation of its hiring process.

 ## As-is process